aws-samples/aws-resource-counter/configuration.md

       #
       # The metric name will be the one defined on attribute "metricName" below with a suffix that is the value from this "element" attribute.
       # Like, "element: [State]" and "metricName: Instance"  has a value "running", metric name will be "Instance-Running".
+      # You can change this metric name behavior using "customName" below.
       element: [State, Name]

       # List of strings with attribute values from "method" response "element" above.